xtermjs/xterm.js/README.md

 ## Development and Contribution

-Xterm.js is maintained by [SourceLair](https://www.sourcelair.com/) and a few external contributors, but we would love to receive contributions from everyone!
+Xterm.js is maintained by [Paris Kasidiaris](https://github.com/parisk), [Daniel Imms](https://github.com/Tyriar) and [Thomas Zilz](https://github.com/mofux).

+Development of xterm.js is done by both the maintainers above and its amazing external contributors.

 To contribute either code, documentation or issues to xterm.js please read the [Contributing document](CONTRIBUTING.md) beforehand.
 The development of xterm.js does not require any special tool.
 All you need is an editor that supports JavaScript/TypeScript and a browser.
 You will need Node.js installed locally to get all the features working in the demo.